Cedar Deck

 Deck Framing - South-West View

 I used my Framing Plan to estimate the quantity of 18' and 20' deck boards to purchase.
-I added a few extra 18 footers for the handrail and another 10% (for waste), because I was having the lumber delivered.
-I figured that there would be a few ugly ones that I wouldn't want to use on the deck, but could use the good parts of them to build custom benches and such.
+I added a few extra 18-footers for the handrail and another 10% (for waste) because I was having the lumber delivered.
+I figured there would be a few ugly ones I wouldn't want to use on the deck but could be used to construct custom benches or other outdoor furniture.

-The cedar decking arrived on a Saturday morning soaking wet, in fact, it was raining while I helped the driver unload the lumber onto the outer deck frame.
-I separated and stacked the boards by size and pulled out a few of the best looking ones for the handrail.
+The cedar decking arrived on a Saturday morning wet.
+In fact, it was raining while I helped the driver unload the lumber onto the outer deck frame.
+I separated and stacked the boards by size and pulled out a few of the best-looking ones for the handrail.

 Laying out the cedar deck boards